Divergent growth: COVID-19-hit Asia ships more gasoline to U.S.

 Firm gasoline demand has also pushed up Asia-bound prices of some light crude grades from Saudi Arabia and Russia.

-Indian Oil Corp (IOC.NS), the country's top refiner, has boosted exports of gasoline from Paradip port and will sustain higher gasoline exports in June, a company official said.
+Indian Oil Corp, the country’s top refiner, has boosted exports of gasoline from Paradip port and will sustain higher gasoline exports in June, a company official said.

 “It’s a combination of both improved margins in the West and falling fuel demand here,” he said.